kumar842/my-notes/my_azure/Azure Blob.md

 Also includes support for big data analytics through [[Data Lake Storage Gen2]]

+# When to use
+- You want your application to support streaming and random access scenarios.
+- You want to be able to access application data from anywhere.
+- You want to build an enterprise data lake on Azure and perform big data analytics.

 # About Blob Storage

 Blob Storage is designed for: